ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

   `struct PPMParam` absolves collectors of the burden of operating an HTTP server.
 See [#102](https://github.com/abetterinternet/prio-documents/issues/102) for discussion.
+* `max_batch_lifetime`: The maximum number of times a batch of reports may be used in a collect request.
-* `batch_size`: The batch size, i.e., the minimum number of reports that are aggregated into an output.
+* `min_batch_size`: The minimum batch size, i.e., the minimum number of reports that appear in a batch.
-* `batch_window`: The window of time covered by a batch, i.e., the maximum interval between the oldest and newest report in a batch.
+* `min_batch_duration`: The minimum batch duration, i.e., the minimum time difference between the oldest and newest report in a batch.
+This defines the boundaries with which the batch interval of each collect request must be aligned.
+(See {{batch-parameter-validation}}.)
 * `proto`: The PPM protocol, e.g., Prio or Hits.
 The rest of the structure contains the protocol specific parameters.